gssmpw/CS5300_Programming_Project_1/README.txt

 Input for this program is accepted as a text file with the schema and SQL query.
 The schema must be placed before the query, and both must include a header labled -- Schema Definitions -- and -- SQL Query --
+The SQL query and schema must not include any special characters that can not be typed by a standard keyboard.
+The main focus here is non-standard apostrophies characters.

 Output Description
 The output for this program will show in the console.